 While it takes years of hard work to obtain a nursing license, there are many shorter and faster ways to lose it.
 A charge of professional misconduct is likely to trigger an investigation and if the accusations are substantiated, nursing disciplinary actions are certain to follow, often in a nursing license suspension or worse.

 Our NYC nurse license defense attorneys understand that the stakes are high when your professional license is on the line.
-We are skilled in rules and regulations that govern the nursing profession in New York and we are ready to represent you in any criminal matter or an administrative hearing.
+We are skilled in the rules and regulations that govern the nursing profession in New York, and we are ready to represent you in any criminal matter or administrative hearing.

 A nurse practicing in New York may be found to have committed professional misconduct for any of the following:

 - Being convicted of a crime;